 Moussaka is a three layer dish that starts with eggplant and potato, then a thick layer of meaty fragrant tomato sauce, topped off with a creamy cheesy white sauce.
 It takes a while to put this together because each layer takes some prep time and the meaty sauce needs time to simmer and reduce, so save this one for a day when you have time.
 And you’re going to have a lot of dirty dishes but trust me, it’s worth it.Jump to Recipe

-This is best made and cooked on the same day.
+This is best made and baked on the same day.

 Add the crushed tomatoes and tomato paste.
 Season with salt and pepper, add cinnamon, nutmeg and cloves, a bay leaf and some dried oregano.
 If you happen to have a cinnamon stick, use that instead of ground cinnamon.
 Add some fresh chopped parsley.
 You MAY want to add some sugar.
 Sometimes canned tomatoes have a very acidy or sharp taste.
 The red wine may solve the problem, but if you taste the sauce and it seems “sour” sprinkle some sugar in.
 It will mellow as it cooks.